Play is More than Fun

 Bonding and Communication

-I remember Puppy Loki’s trainer saying to me, “the only thing Loki really wants in this world is to be with you.”
+I remember a friend commenting on Puppy Loki, saying to me, “the only thing Loki really wants in this world is to be with you.”
 I believe this was primarily the byproduct of our abundant play time.
 While playing, we were learning to pay attention to each other and respond appropriately.
 Learning to communicate is vital in any human-canine relationship.

 Whenever we interact with our dogs through touch and gazing, the drug oxytocin is released in the of both human and dog brains.
 Oxytocin is responsible for feelings of love and bonding.
 The more we interact with our dogs in a loving way, the stronger that love becomes.